 The best part about QuickBooks Self-Employed is its tax support.
 If you’ve been selling on Etsy for awhile, I’m sure you know how complicated self-employment taxes are.
 QuickBooks Self-Employed supports Schedule C’s, calculates estimated quarterly taxes, and integrates with TurboTax so you can file your taxes directly from your software come April 15.
 The software costs $10 a month or $17 a month if you choose to include the TurboTax integration.

 GoDaddy Online Bookkeeping offers basic bookkeeping, strong tax support, and a full Etsy integration as well.

 Just like Wave and QuickBooks Self-Employed, GoDaddy Online Bookkeeping will automatically import all of your Etsy sales.
 Of all the accounting options for Etsy users, this one offers the best reporting.
 You can run reports to see your profit and loss, sales tax, top customers, top items sold, and invoice statuses.
 Then, you can categorize personal and business expenses, and there are several tax support options, including Schedule C, 1040, and estimated quarterly taxes.
 You can track deductions and manage expenses as well.

 GoDaddyOnline Bookkeeping offers two plans that are compatible with Etsy: $9.99 a month or $14.99 a month.

 As an Etsy owner, you have enough to think about without having to worry about your business’s finances, too.
-See which of these tools is best for your business and free up your schedule so you can spend less time on accounting and more on doing the work you love.
+See which of these accounting tools for Etsy sellers are best for your business and free up your schedule so you can spend less time on accounting and more on doing the work you love.